Content is the food that real estate marketing feeds off of.

 Now combine your answers from #1, #2, and #3.
 Boom!
 There’s your audience and keyword focus.
 For this exercise, I am going to use:

 Homebuyers looking to re-locate into condos in the River North neighborhood of Chicago.

 Now that you have your audience, you need to think of content that they’re looking for.
 Choose a handful of go-to resources for you to scope out for ideas.
 Use sites like Inman, local real estate sites, and Realtor.com’s blog for inspiration.
 I’d also suggest using a tool like Pocket to save articles for later reading.
 This will allow you to create a backlog of ideas and will help you save time.

-- Showcase your marketing tools.
-Are you using virtual realty?
-Do you use professional photography on all of your listings?
+Showcase your marketing tools.
+Are you using virtual reality?
+Do you use professional photography for all of your listings?
 Show it off!
 Self-promote how you’re using successful tools to help your clients.
 Share photos, videos, and other samples of how you’re going to market their listing and sell it faster than the competition.

 Step #3: Spread the Word

 Now that you have awesome content, make sure you are sharing it so the world can see.
 After adding content to your website, make sure to share it on your business and personal social media profiles and send to your email list.
 Here are a few tips to make sure you are broadcasting your content effectively.